 The night of Darren Wilson’s non-indictment, amidst all the circulation about white privilege and injustice in the land of red, white and blue, one particular statement stood out.
 I was scrolling through Tumblr, my frustration with the American justice system beyond the usual, when I saw a post by @mercedesbenzodiazepine:

 This resonated with me.
-When your own justice system fails you, when everything you’ve been told about the land you occupy becomes a figment of the Americanized crap fed to you in school, you can’t help but feel disconnected.
+When your own justice system fails you, when everything you’ve been told about the land you occupy becomes a figment of the nationalistic rhetoric spoon-fed in our societies, you can’t help but feel disconnected.

-The Non-Indictment of Darren Wilson will not only burn the hearts of those who loved Michael Brown, those who thought he was a human being deserving of life, those who thought there was injustice that day, those who saw Darren Wilson stand over Brown’s dead body — but it will tear this nation apart.
+The non-indictment of Darren Wilson will not only burn the hearts of those who loved Michael Brown, those who knew he was a human being deserving of life, those who knew there was injustice that day, those who saw Darren Wilson stand over Brown’s dead body — it will tear this nation apart.

 It truly breaks my heart that, at this time of historic importance, all I can do is sit here and type this with every ounce of sincerity: